AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/80.jpg)

-## 6 pin ICPS header & 100nF capacitors
+## 6 pin ICPS Header & 100nF Capacitors

 The header is mounted on the top left front side of the PCB (labeled JP1).